Branching random tessellations with interaction: A thermodynamic view: Preliminaries

 We conclude this section with some comments on random, but not branching, tessellations $P\in\sP(\TT)$.
 These can be considered as BRTs by identifying the space $\TT$ with $\BB\TT_0$.
-In particular, it is then clear what translation invariance means, and we can introduce the set $\sP_\Th(\TT)$ of all translation invariant random tessellations $P$ that satisfy the first-moment condition \be{eq:i_0(P)} i_0(P):= \int P(\dint T)\,|T_{[1]}| <\infty. \ee Since $i_0(\bP\circ\bpr_0\inv)\le i_1(\bP)$, the initial distribution of each $\bP\in\sP_\Th$ satisfies \eqref{eq:i_0(P)}.
+In particular, it is then clear what translation invariance means, and we can introduce the set $\sP_\Theta(\TT)$ of all translation invariant random tessellations $P$ that satisfy the first-moment condition